mrachuta/spring-api-azure-passwordlessdbapp/README.md

     -e AZP_AGENT_NAME="my-pool-azp-agent-linux-podman" \
     --name "azp-agent-linux-podman" localhost/azuredevops-agent:1.0
     ```
+8. Return to Azure DevOps UI and create new pipelines:
+    * for *ci* pipeline select following file: *./azure/azure-pipelines-ci.yml*
+    * for *cd* pipeline select following file: *./azure/azure-pipelines-cd.yml*
-8. During first run of pipeline it will ask you for permission to access variables.
-Grant it.
+    * during first run of pipelines you will be asked for access to agent and secrets.
+You have to confirm this access.

 ### Local development